-Your extension should be compatible with Microsoft Edge on all the devices and platforms on which they may be downloaded.
-If an extension is downloaded on a device with which it is not compatible, it should detect that at launch and display a message to the user detailing the requirements that devices must meet in order to be compatible with your extension.
+Your extension should be compatible with Microsoft Edge on all the devices and platforms on which it may be downloaded.
+If an extension is downloaded on a device with which it is not compatible, it should detect that at launch, and display a message to the user detailing the requirements that devices must meet in order to be compatible with the extension.

-Your extension must start up promptly and must stay responsive to user input.
-Your extension must continue to run and remain responsive to user input.
-Your extension must shut down gracefully and not close unexpectedly.
-Your extension should handle exceptions and remain responsive to user input after the exception is handled.
+Your extension must start up promptly, and must stay responsive to user input.
+It must also shut down gracefully, and not close unexpectedly.

-The following requirements apply to extensions that access Personal Information.
-Personal Information includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.
+The following requirements apply to extensions that access personal information.
+Personal information includes all information or data that identifies or could be used to identify a person, or that is associated with such information or data.